ThanatosShinji/onnx-tool/README.md

 * *Shape inference.*
 * *MACs(FLOPs) counting for each layer.*
 * *Add any layer's output tensors to model's outputs.*
 * *Export any weights tensors to numpy file. fp16 conversion included.*
+...
+**and any operation you can image with ONNX.**

 ---
 ## Shape inference